Understanding Borderline Diabetes: Signs, Symptoms and Prevention

 • Normal: Less than 100 or encouraged to be within 70 and 100

 • Prediabetes: 100 to 125

 The oral glucose tolerance test (OGTT) starts by taking the fasting test mentioned above.
 A sugary, or glucose, beverage will be consumed and a blood test will be taken two hours later.

 • Prediabetes: 140 to 199

 • Diabetes: Greater than 200

-Further known as glycated hemoglobin, average blood sugar, and HbA1C, this blood test measures average blood sugar up to three months.
+Also known as glycated hemoglobin, average blood sugar, and HbA1C, this diabetes diagnostic test measures average blood sugar up to three months.

 • Normal: 5.6% or less